zcyzcyzcy-24/zcyzcyzcy-24.github.io/_pages/about.md

 About Me
 ======
 I am a first-year PhD student in the School of Integrated Circuits at Peking University, advised by Prof. [Yibo Lin](https://yibolin.com/).
 Before that, I obtained my B.S. degree in the College of Engineering at Peking University.
 My research interests include data structure, algorithm and GPU-acceleration in electronic design automation (EDA).
+I won the first place in the ISPD contest held by NVIDIA in 2024 and 2025.

 Publications
 ======